VAT on Rental Property in Malta – Rules, Rates & Licensing

 “Tourist”

-The Malta Travel and Tourism Services (MTTS) Act defines a “tourist” means any person who is travelling to and staying in places outside his usual environment for not more than one consecutive year for leisure, business and other personal purpose other than by taking up employment or to establish a business in the place visited.
-Should the tenant fall under the “tourist” definition, the property will need to be licensed by the Malta Tourism Authority (MTA).
+The Malta Travel and Tourism Services (MTTS) Act defines a “tourist” as a person staying outside their usual environment for up to one year.
+This includes travel for leisure, business, or personal purposes, excluding employment or business establishment.
+If a tenant falls under the “tourist” definition, the property must be licensed by the Malta Tourism Authority (MTA).

 Types of licences